ncatlab/nlab-content/pages/5/4/3/5/5345/content.md

 1. has a [[left adjoint]], given degreewise by the [[free groupoid]]-construction ([[localization of a category|localization]] at the class of all morphisms)

-1. evidently preserves fibrations and weak equivalences between the above model structure on simplicial groupoids and the Bergner-[[model structure on sSet-categories]] (see [there](model+structure+on+sSet-categories#ModelForInfinityCategories))
+1. evidently preserves fibrations and weak equivalences between the above model structures on simplicial groupoids and the Bergner-[[model structure on sSet-categories]] (see [there](model+structure+on+sSet-categories#ModelForInfinityCategories)),

 hence we have a [[Quillen adjunction]]:
 \[